 Dessalines’s abilities and successes have been “silenced” in order to cast him as a bad apple in the (now) celebrated Haitian Revolution that changed the course of modern history.
 This oversimplified version of Dessalines as a revolutionary and state leader ignores his political achievements and reduces the Haitian Revolution to a palatable and whitewashed event during the Age of Revolution.
 It mirrors a reluctance to study the years after the Declaration of Independence.

-Recently, I proposed a volume of the texts attributed to Dessalines but the publisher concluded that there was not a market for this material, especially in light of the question of authorship.
-This response has renewed my conviction that there is a need for broader access to Dessalines’s texts in order to facilitate a larger conversation about his contributions (both positive and negative) to the Age of Revolutions.
+Several years ago, I proposed an edited volume of the texts attributed to Dessalines, but the publisher concluded that there was not a market for this material, especially in light of the question of authorship.
+This response renewed my conviction that there is a need for broader access to Dessalines’s texts in order to facilitate a larger conversation about his contributions to the Age of Revolutions.

-This is a work in progress (I’ll keep adding documents over the next little while) and I hope that it will be collaborative.
+This is a work in progress and I hope that it will be collaborative.
 And I hope that we’ll learn more about Dessalines as a person and therefore more about the Haitian Revolution and the Haitian state.

 **UPDATE** I have found a few dozen more documents during my research for an English language biography of Dessalines, tentatively entitled Jean-Jacques Dessalines: Freedom or Death (under contract with Yale University Press).
 I haven’t added them to the list, but I will as soon as I can!